physics-sec/request-signing-and-encrypting-library/README.md

 ```
 In this example, there is only one verifier object, in a real implementation, the current requestId and signKey of each active session should be stored in a database.
 When a request is received, the requestId and signKey of the session should be retrieved and the verifier object should be instantiated with these values.

+## What is it NOT for
+This is **NOT** a replacement for HTTPS.
+This type of cryptography can't and won't protect you from man in the middle attacks.
+This is because there is no authentication provided, meaning that you don't know for sure you are talking to the server and not an attacker.

+This kind of protections are **NOT** a replacement for server-side validation.
+Every input received from the user **MUST** be checked by the server before further processing.

+## What is it for
+This implementation will help you prevent CSRF attacks (for the request that are signed).

+It will also make exploiting XSS vulnerabilities more challenging (but not impossible).

+The main benefit, in my opinion, is that it makes it much harder for an attacker to tamper with the requests and find vulnerabilities in the backend server.
+Especially while using automated tools such as SQLMap.

+An experienced attacker will certainly be able to bypass this type of protections.

+This is mostly a learning experience, but this type of protections *should* be easy to implement, but now a days there are no great libraries that implement these type of cryptography.
+This is a small contribution into making this protections easier to implement.

+## Considerations
+A real implementation of this library, should take into account that each session will have two values associated with the cookie(s): the shared key and the next request id.

+The next request id should change in every request (obviously), and the shared key should ideally change over time.
+This is currently done by passing the key through SHA256 every time is used and by performing additional Diffie Hellman key exchanges at random intervals.

+After a DH keypair is used to get a shared secret, it should be discarded and forgotten (to provide forward secrecy).

+If you are planning to use a backend other than Python, take into account that there are some ECDH libraries that are not compatible with the JavaScript library, this is because some libraries represent the private/public keys in different ways.
+The library you choose should encode their keys acoding to the [X25519 RFC](https://tools.ietf.org/html/rfc7748).

 ## Credit